How To Make AI Chatbot In Python Using NLP (NLTK) In 2023

-Lemmatization is the grouping together the inflected forms of words into one word.
-For example, the root word or lemmatized word for trouble, troubling, troubled, and troubles is trouble.
+Lemmatization is grouping together the inflected forms of words into one word.
+For example, the root word or lemmatized word for trouble, troubling, troubled, and trouble is trouble.
 Using the same concept, we have a total of 128 unique root words present in our training dataset.

 Step 3.
 Creating training data

 In the above image, we have created a bow (bag of words) for each sentence.
 Basically, a bag of words is a simple representation of each text in a sentence as the bag of its words.

 For example, consider the following sentence “John likes to watch movies.
 Mary likes movies too”.